Frequently Asked Questions

 When we do listen it is generally to “roof brain chatter” – the endless routine of repetitive, predictable worries, doubts, confusions, or problems – in a way that solves nothing and keeps us stuck in drama, depression, and anxiety.
 This is as true for meditation and lucid dreaming as it is for normal waking life.

 “Deep” listening is not merely the suspension of thinking about what you are going to say next.
 It is also listening to the subtext beneath “roof brain chatter.”
-That subtext is not the same subtext as the emotional and cognitive framings and implications of what is said, as is generally understood by psychotherapists.
-The subtexts addressed by integral deep listening are the priorities of life that are attempting to be born within you.
-These are called “emerging potentials” and they are absolutely essential if you want to align your personal goals and life agenda with that of life itself.
-IDL does so by interviewing emerging potentials, as personified by your dream characters and the personifications of those life issues most important to you.
-IDL teaches you to practice integral and deep listening not only to what interviewed emerging potentials say, but listening and paying attention to their perspective and presence, what they “feel” like.
-This listening is about integrating an expanded identity into your everyday sense of self, to carry it into your dreams, your lucid dreams and your meditation.
-It is about demonstrating not only listening but respect by implementing those recommendations you receive from interviewed emerging potentials that make sense to you.
+That subtext is different from the emotional and cognitive framings and implications of what has been said, as is generally understood by psychotherapists.
+The subtexts addressed by integral deep listening are the priorities of life, called “emerging potentials,” that are attempting to be born within you.
+These are absolutely essential to access and incorporate in order to align personal goals and life agendas with the priorities of life itself.
+IDL accesses your unique emerging potentials by teaching you how to interview both dream elements and the personifications of those life issues most important to you.
+IDL teaches you to practice integral and deep listening not only to what interviewed emerging potentials say, but listening and paying attention to their perspective and presence, what they “feel” like when you become them.
+This listening is about integrating multiple expanded identities or perspectives that understand who you are intimately, yet see your issues, problems, challenges, dreams and nightmares in broader contexts than you do.
+It is like traveling from a swamp with alligators and snakes, where one is easily lost to a mountain top and surveying where you are, where you’ve been, and where you want to go.
+Such reorienting perspectives put you in touch with your authentic self and point your forward toward your next steps toward integration, whether you are a five-year-old with a nightmare or an experienced non-dual meditator and lucid dreamer.
+In the process, you learn not only how to deeply listen to yourself, but how to deeply respect and empathize with others.
+By implementing the recommendations that you receive from interviewed emerging potentials that make sense to you, you both test the method and learn to discriminate your authentic self from your socialized, scripted persona.

-IDL is Integral in that it aligns itself with Ken Wilber’s integral AQAL model that addresses all levels, lines, states, quadrants, and types.
+IDL is Integral, in that it is a form of experiential multi-perspectivalism the aligns itself with Ken Wilber’s integral AQAL model that addresses all levels, lines, states, quadrants, and types.
 For more on AQAL, go here.

 What is an “emerging potential?”

-We are used to thinking of dream characters as symbols, parts of ourselves, or spirits.
-Like all phenomenological methodologies, IDL suspends such assumptions and instead focuses on the function of both interviewed dream characters and the personifications of life issues.
-Each expresses a unique perspective which, when identified with, represents different emerging potentials – developmental capabilities that you were not previously fully aware of, that are being drawn to your attention, born into your awareness, and which potentially you can become more fully and regularly.
+Many of us have been taught to think of dream characters as symbols, parts of ourselves, or spirits.
+Like all phenomenological methodologies, IDL suspends such assumptions and instead focuses on what interviewed dream elements and the personifications of life issues (like fire or a needle for back pain) have to say for and about themselves.
+Each interviewed perspective expresses a unique perspective which, when identified with, represents different emerging potentials – developmental capabilities that you were not previously fully aware of, that are being drawn to your attention, born into your awareness, and which you can become more fully and authentically as you practice interviewing as well as taking the perspective of previously interviewed characters in specific life circumstances that they represent.
+For example, if your issue is losing your temper and you access an emerging potential that doesn’t lose its temper, then becoming that perspective in those situations in which you are likely to lose your temper is a powerful strategy for evolving your entire perceptual approach to situations that annoy, irritate, or anger you.

 What does “phenomenological methodology” mean?

-Phenomenological methods suspend normal and common assumptions about what is true, good, and real in favor of simple, impartial observation.
+Phenomenological methods, such as IDL, suspend common assumptions about what is true, good, and real in favor of simple, impartial observation.
 This type of observation is central to what it means to “deeply listen.”
 Most people and methods do not do this.
 They start with assumptions about what is true, good, and real and evaluate whatever happens and whomever they meet in terms of those standards.
 Phenomenological methods are injunctive and empirical: like yogas, they offer instructions, require discipline and accountability.

 What is my “life compass?”

 When you interview a number of emerging potentials you will find that there is a repetition or consensus among them regarding various recommendations.
-These represent shared priorities for your development.
+These represent shared priorities for your development, which together, form a direction or “life compass” that transcends, but includes, your own personal goals.
 Rather than an interior space or entity, think of your life compass as a constantly growing set of life priorities that are central to your health, well-being, and growth.
 These do not belong to “you;” instead, they are potentials that are attempting to be born within you.
-Whether they are or not and to what degree, is determined by your ability to deeply listen to them in an integral way.
+They belong to your authentic self.
+Whether they are or not born within you and to what degree their influence is felt in your life, is determined by your ability to deeply listen to them in an integral way, which includes demonstrating your respect by implementing in your life those recommendations that make sense to you.

 How is Integral Deep Listening a dream yoga?

 A “yoga” is a psychospiritual discipline whose purpose is integration or oneness.
 Most dream yogas focus on learning to be lucid while dreaming, that is, aware that you are dreaming while you are dreaming.
 They then go on to make recommendations about how to stay lucid and what to do or not do during lucid dreams.
-IDL focuses on lucid living, that is, to wake you up out of the dreamlike delusions of your waking life while strengthening your waking, dreaming and meditative lucidity.
-These are priorities because even if you wake up in your dreams, you will still perceive the dream from the point of view of your present deluded consciousness.
+This is a singular line of development that may or may not have anything to do with developing your authentic self.
+Consequently, IDL focuses on lucid living, that is, to wake you up out of the dreamlike delusions of your waking life, while strengthening your waking, dreaming and meditative lucidity.
+Waking lucidity is a priority because even if you wake up in your dreams, you will still perceive the dream from the point of view of your present level of awakening, that is, from your current level of development.
 IDL demonstrates that the more that you become lucid in your waking life the more likely you are to recognize and counteract delusion in any state of consciousness, including dreaming and lucid dreaming.
+It is this movement out of drama and into clarity, empathy, and inner peace in any state of consciousness, waking or dreaming or deeply asleep, that is a marker of alignment with your authentic self.

 Is IDL therapy, coaching, or education?